martinandersson/box-solus-3-budgie/README.md

 **This is important**, at least it was for me: Do not click the "Restart now" button!

-When I click the button the VM will hang/freeze.
-Use the bottom right controls to shut down the machine.
+When I click this button the VM will hang/freeze.
+Use the taskbar's shortcut control to shut down the machine.

 Yes, _shut down_ the machine, because in the next step we..